About Allen Carr

 Shortly after this traumatic incident, a combination of events led to what he described as “my Eureka! moment”.

-In July 2006 Allen was diagnosed with inoperable lung cancer and died peacefully in his sleep on 29th November 2006.
+Sadly, a month later Allen was diagnosed with inoperable lung cancer and on 29th November 2006, he died peacefully in his sleep.